mdrafi-m/Data_Analyst_Portfolio/README.md

 # Mohamed Rafiudeen - Data Analyst Portfolio
 ## About
 Hello, I'm Mohamed Rafiudeen!
 I graduated in Civil Engineering and am currently transitioning into the field of Data Science and Analytics.
 I have developed a strong foundation in data analysis and problem-solving, driven by my passion for data-driven decision-making.
-I am excited to bring my analytical skills and technical expertise to the field as an entry-level data analyst.
+I am excited to bring my analytical skills and technical expertise to the field as an Junior/Associate-level data analyst.

 Throughout my journey, I have honed my skills in tools like Excel, Power BI, SQL, Alteryx, Python libraries for Data Analysis and Visualizations, gaining certifications that showcase my commitment to continuous learning and I believe i can be a valuable asset in my role as a Data Analyst.